adamghill/coltrane/README.md

 ### Create a standalone site

 1. Make a new directory for your site and traverse into it: `mkdir new-site && cd new-site`
-1. Install `poetry` (if needed): `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`
+1. Install `poetry` (if not already installed) to handle Python packages: `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`
-1. Add `coltrane` dependency: `poetry init --dependency coltrane-web:latest && poetry install`
+1. Create `poetry` project, add `coltrane` dependency, and install Python packages: `poetry init --no-interaction --dependency coltrane-web:latest && poetry install`
-1. Initialize `coltrane`: `poetry run coltrane init`
+1. Start a new `coltrane` site: `poetry run coltrane create`
-1. Create secret key at https://djecrety.ir/ and update SECRET_KEY in .env
+1. Gnerate a secret key at https://djecrety.ir/ and update SECRET_KEY in .env
 1. Start local development server: `poetry run coltrane play`
 1. Go to localhost:8000 in web browser